Mattanya Cohen: Biography and personal background

 Born and raised in the Bet HaKerem neighborhood in Jerusalem.
 He studied at the Boyer High School in Jerusalem.
-From 1983–1987, he served in the Israeli Defense Forces (IDF), where he achieved the rank of captain.
+From 1983 to 1987, he served in the Israeli Defense Forces (IDF), where he achieved the rank of captain.
 After his military service, he studied international relations at the Hebrew University in Jerusalem and obtained a B.A.
 Degree.
 In 1991, he was admitted to the Israeli Ministry of Foreign Affairs cadet course and, upon completion, he joined the foreign service.
 He married Shira in 1993, and is a father of two sons.
 He speaks Hebrew, English, and Spanish.